 You can easily select the database to work on from the list of databases available on your MS Azure portal.

-We hope this simple technique of migrating SQL database to MS Azure will make you more confident of adopting the platform for your business and reap its benefits.
+We hope this simple technique of migrating SQL database to MS Azure will make you more confident about adopting the platform for your business and reap its benefits.

 Please let us know your thoughts by commenting below.